thumbspage — Turn Folders into HTML Image Galleries

 . means the directory where the script is being run, and is the

-The console input prompts above are really just the first level of
+The console input prompts and arguments above are really just the first level of

 and Usage Notes that follow